hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-1.0.md

 The FPC Chaincode processes the invocation according to the implemented chaincode logic.
 While executing, the chaincode can access the World State through `getState` and `putState` operations provided by the FPC Shim.
 From the chaincode perspective, the arguments of the former, and the output the latter, are plaintext data.

-The FPC Shim fetches the state data from the peer and loads it into the enclave, and similarly it stores data by forwarding it to the peer.
+The FPC Shim fetches the state data from the peer and loads it into the enclave.
 Most importantly, the shim maintains the read/writeset, and uses the State Encryption Key to (a) authenticate and encrypt data with AES-GCM during store operations, and (b) to decrypt and check the integrity of data during fetch operations.